Judge Christine E. Keller, of Hartford,

 Hartford, a position she held until 2007, when she was reappointed

-to her former position as Chief Administrative Judge for Juvenile
+a second time as Chief Administrative Judge for Juvenile

-Matters.
+Matters, a position she held until 2012.
 In 2008, the Connecticut Bar Association awarded Judge

 Keller the Henry J. Naruk Judiciary Award, presented annually to a